wp-plugins/microblog-poster/readme.txt

-    1. Please go at this url https://www.linkedin.com/secure/developer and click on 'Add new Application'.
+    1. Please go at this url https://www.linkedin.com/secure/developer and click on 'Add New Application'.

     2. Fill in the required informations.
-    For 'Live status', select live.
+    For 'Live Status', select Live.
     Leave everything else by default.
-    Click the button 'Add Application'.
+    Click the button 'add Application'.

-    3. Copy 'Api key' and 'Secret key', click 'Done'.
+    3. Copy 'Api Key' and 'Secret Key', and click 'Done'.

-    4. Configure your linkedin account in the Social Accounts section.
+    4. Configure your Linkedin account in the Social Accounts Section.

     5. Follow the link provided by MicroblogPoster to authorize your App posting on your behalf.